 Australia's media scene is creatively, technologically and economically advanced.
-There is a tradition of public broadcasting, but privately-owned TV and radio enjoy the lion's share of listening and viewing.
+There is a tradition of public broadcasting, but privately-owned TV and radio have the biggest audiences.

 The Australian Broadcasting Corporation (ABC) runs national and local public radio and TV.
-The other main public broadcaster is the Special Broadcasting Service (SBS), whose radio and TV networks broadcast in many languages.
-Australia Network is an external TV service for the Asia-Pacific region.
+The other main public broadcaster is the multilingual Special Broadcasting Service (SBS).

-Sport, news, game shows, imported and home-made dramas top the TV ratings in Australia.
-The industry has successfully exported some of its productions to English-speaking markets overseas.
+Sports, news, game shows, imported and home-made dramas top the TV ratings.
+The industry has successfully exported its productions to English-speaking markets overseas.

 - The Sydney Morning Herald - daily

 - The Courier-Mail - Brisbane-based daily

 - ABC - national, public

 - ABC News - ABC's 24-hour news TV